Natiqmammad/TESTEDR/apexforge-nightscript-vscode/README.md

 If the check fails, you get both an inline error and the full CLI text to help triage issues before ever running `apexrc build`.

+### FFI exports awareness

+The extension also documents the `.afml/exports.json` workflow. `apexrc install` indexes the exports metadata into `target/vendor/.index.json`, and native libraries are placed under `.afml/lib/<triplet>/`.
+The runtime now loads Rust exports with `libloading` (with stub fallbacks when symbols are absent), and `apexrc doctor` surfaces any native loading problems before you run your app.
+The Diagnostics view keeps you aware of missing exports without running `apexrc run`.

 ## Getting Started

 1. Copy the `apexforge-nightscript-vscode` directory into your workspace.